-Subsection 1: Delete "if possible" after shall.
-Replace "700" with "1,000."
-Add at the end, "In no case shall an appointing authority make an appointment pursuant to this chapter for greater than 0.50 full-time equivalency (FTE)."
+Subsection 1: Delete! if possible" after shall.
+Replace !700" with!1,000."
+Add at the end, In no case shall an appointing authority make an appointment pursuant to this chapter for greater than 0.50 full-time equivalency (FTE)."

-Subsection 4: Add "financial or client" before "benefits."
-Clarify that an agency within the same Department and/or Division may appoint an affected candidate (e.g., other agencies within DETR besides Vocational Rehab, which is part of DETR's Rehab Division, which also contains the Bureau of Services for Persons Who Are Blind or Visually Impaired and the Bureau of Disability Adjudication).
-Define circumstances which would create a "conflict of interest."
+Subsection 4: Add! financial or client" before! benefits."
+Clarify that an agency within the same Department and/or Division may appoint an affected candidate (e.g., other agencies within DETR besides Vocational Rehab, which is part of DETR"s Rehab Division, which also contains the Bureau of Services for Persons Who Are Blind or Visually Impaired and the Bureau of Disability Adjudication).
+Define circumstances which would create a! conflict of interest."

-Subsection 5: Replace "that there is at least one person on the staff..." with "all persons with responsibility for supervision of employees and personnel administration."
-Add at the end of subsection b, "including, but not limited to, requests for reasonable accommodations, which would permit the candidate..."
+Subsection 5: Replace! that there is at least one person on the staff..." with! all persons with responsibility for supervision of employees and personnel administration."
+Add at the end of subsection b, including, but not limited to, requests for reasonable accommodations, which would permit the candidate..."

-Subsection 7: Remove "permanent."
+Subsection 7: Remove! permanent."

-Subsection 8: Replace "700" with "1,000."
-Add "If the appointing authority does not intend to retain the candidate, after consultation with the appointing authority's relevant legal counsel, the appointing authority shall provide a minimum of 60 days' notice to the candidate" and "if the appointing authority is providing such notice because of an inability of the appointing authority to provide reasonable accommodations to the candidate, after first having engaged in a good faith interactive process with the candidate, and having evaluated the candidate for reassignment to a vacant position or soon to be vacant position ..., the candidate shall be construed to have separated from service without prejudice, and shall be eligible for reemployment" at the end.
+Subsection 8: Replace !700" with!1,000."
+Add !If the appointing authority does not intend to retain the candidate, after consultation with the appointing authority "s relevant legal counsel, the appointing authority shall provide a minimum of 60 days "#notice to the candidate" and !if the appointing authority is providing such notice because of an inability of the appointing authority to provide reasonable accommodations to the candidate, after first having engaged in a good faith interactive process with the candidate, and having evaluated the candidate for reassignment to a vacant position or soon to be vacant position ..., the candidate shall be construed to have separated from service without prejudice, and shall be eligible for reemployment" at the end NAC 284.364 Lists of persons with disabilities who are eligible for temporary limited appointments